Rudra-narayan-muduli-001/Hierarchical-Parallel-Agent/README.md

 the parent rank automatically swaps in a replacement — all the way up to a **Boss Election** if the Boss itself dies.

-> **Zero API cost to try it.** The default config ships with 3 deterministic
+> **Zero API cost to try the test suite.** All 132 tests run offline against the
-> mock models that work end-to-end with fault injection, so you can demo the entire
+> deterministic mock provider with fault injection, so you can verify the entire
-> failover machinery for free before plugging in real providers.
+> failover machinery for free.
+For live runs, the default config uses Groq
+> models (set `GROQ_API_KEY`), or point `config/config.yaml` at `provider: mock`
+> models for zero-cost end-to-end runs.

 ---